gvwilson/sensibleadventures/iffy/iffy.md

 and plucked the object from in Wales' hand.
 It was a heat exchanger,
 Iffy realized,
-a miniaturzed version of the one that Mr. Mishra had been repairing the last time the *Guinevere* was in dock.
+a miniaturzed version of the one that Mister Mishra had been repairing the last time the *Guinevere* was in dock.

 As soon as the thought took shape in her head,